-- Energy Type: ENGY,SPIN or NSPN
+- > Energy Type: ENGY,SPIN or NSPN

-- Transmission Right Identifier, i.e., Contract Reference Number (CRN), applicable to ETC/TOR/CVR self-schedules.
+- > Transmission Right Identifier, i.e., Contract Reference Number (CRN), applicable to ETC/TOR/CVR self-schedules.

 - Resource ID/ Transaction ID

-If an E-Tag is submitted before DAM is final and is correct, the E-Tag is approved with a disclaimer.
-If DAM clears at a lower MW value than the tag's transmission allocation, then the E-Tag is adjusted down to match the Day-Ahead Schedule or AS Award.
+If an E-Tag is submitted and approved in the DAM time frame, the E-Tag is approved with a disclaimer.
+If DAM RUC results clears at a lower MW value than the Energy Profile, the E-Tag Energy Profile should be adjusted down by the Scheduling Coordinator to match the RUC Day-